G-ram/HAWK/README.md

 ####2.6.A CSS Selector Patterns

-HAWK implements a limited syntax of the standard W3 definition of CSS selectors.
+HAWK implements a subset of the standard W3 definition of CSS selectors.
 A CSS selector contains special syntax used to find elements in an HTML document which match particular criteria.
 In HAWK, a CSS selector pattern consists of a CSS selector enclosed by @ symbols which are themselves enclosed by brackets.

 	[@ css-selector @]